eslerm/ansible-briefly/README.md

 When the role is initiated the task `roles/demo/tasks/main.yml` runs.
 In this case `main.yml` prints a debug message and then starts other tasks depending on the `editor` variable.

-See Ansible's User Guide to [Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) for more.
+See Ansible's User Guide [Roles](https://docs.ansible.com/ansible/latest/user_guide/playbooks_reuse_roles.html) for more.

 ## `ansible-playbook`

-See Ansible's [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) dcoumentation for more.
+Below are a few useful `ansible-playbook` parameters.
+Read Ansible's [ansible-playbook](https://docs.ansible.com/ansible/latest/cli/ansible-playbook.html) documentation for more.

 ### `--extra-vars`

 Variables set in the command line supersedes all other variables.

-This command will set the `editor` variable to `gvim` regardless of variables in the playbook or role:
+This command will set the `editor` variable to `gvim` regardless of what `editor` is set to in the playbook or role:
 ```
 ansible-playbook -i inventory --extra-vars="editor=gvim" briefly.yml
 ```